Hbvsa/End_to_end_with_ZenML/README.md

 Check https://github.com/zenml-io/zenml and https://docs.zenml.io/ for more information.

-This repo is a an example template for future ML projects produced by experimenting with ZenML.
+This repo is an example template for future ML projects produced by experimenting with ZenML.